Best Western Bowery Hanbee Hotel

 The Best Western Bowery Hanbee Hotel is ideally located less than one mile from many New York attractions including Chinatown, Little Italy, the Wall Street financial district and the World Trade Center Memorial.
 Hotel guests will enjoy an afternoon of shopping on 5th Avenue or visiting key sights such as Ellis Island, the Statue of Liberty, the Empire State Building and Times Square.
 Corporate travelers will appreciate being a half mile from the New York Stock Exchange, the Federal Reserve Bank, JP Morgan and American Express®.
 This New York hotel is also ideal for viewing several annual events including the Macy's Thanksgiving Day Parade®, the Chinese New Year and the Tribeca Film Festival.

 The friendly, helpful staff at the Best Western Bowery Hanbee Hotel is ready to ensure a fun-filled memorable stay in New York, New York.
 Make a reservation today and save!
 Enjoy your stay!
-Hotel undergoing lobby and breakfast lounge renovations.
-Modified breakfast may be served.
+Guest floor and corridors under minor renovations.
+We apologize for the inconvenience.

 Hotel Amenities & Services